 Her research interests now focuses on various topics which have risen in importance on the policymakers” agenda, including sustainable finance, financial inclusion, alternative financing and human capital development.
 In addition, as part of ICMR’s mandate to work closer with academia, she also sits on the Industry Advisory Board of Sunway University Business School.

-She graduated with a Bachelor of Science in Economics & Accounting from the University of Bristol, UK and a Masters of Science in International Accounting & Finance from the London School of Economics and Political Science, UK.
+She graduated with a BSc in Economics & Accounting from the University of Bristol and a MSc in International Accounting & Finance from the LSE, UK.

-Datin Aida Jaslina Jalaludin is the lead researcher at ICMR, responsible for the design and development of its research programmes with the aim of promoting intellectual discourse between stakeholders to ultimately shape the Malaysian capital market.
+Datin Aida Jaslina Jalaludin is the head of research development at ICMR, responsible for the design and development of its research programmes with the aim of promoting intellectual discourse between stakeholders to ultimately shape the Malaysian capital market.
 With over 20 years of experience in economic policy making, capital market policies, business planning and process re-engineering, she was instrumental in the formation of ICMR, having worked on its conceptualisation as well as led the Project Management office to spearhead ICMR’s establishment.

 Prior to this she headed the management of the Capital Market Development Fund (CMDF), an independent statutory fund established to promote the development of the Malaysian capital market – a stint which gave her greater insights into the needs of the industry and rendered her better equipped for her role in ICMR.

 Before CMDF, during her tenure in the Strategy and Research Department of the Securities Commission (SC), she was responsible for research works to facilitate economic and capital market policy making as well as managed the SC’s strategic business planning process.
 Amongst others, her expertise was employed in the development of national economic plans and she played a key role in drafting the Capital Market Masterplan 2 together with several blueprints across the capital market.